dtcenter/MET/met/docs/Users_Guide/mode-analysis.rst

 2. The MODE-Analysis tool can perform two basic types of jobs -summary or -bycase.
 Exactly one of these job types must be specified.

 Specifying -summary will produce summary statistics for the MODE output column specified.
 For this job type, a column name (or column number) must be specified using the -column option.
 Column names are not case sensitive.
-The column names are the same as described in Section [subsec:MODE-output].
+The column names are the same as described in Section :ref:`MODE-output`.
 More information about this option is provided in subsequent sections.

 Specifying -bycase will produce a table of metrics for each case undergoing analysis.
 Any columns specified are ignored for this option.